31 Sights in Dhaka, Bangladesh (with Map and Images)

 Moder Gorob or Our Pride is a sculpture situated in front of Bangla Academy building in Dhaka, Bangladesh.
 It was dedicated to the memory of those killed during the Bengali Language Movement demonstrations of 1952, when protesters demanding Bengali as a state language of former Dominion of Pakistan were massacred by Pakistan Police.

-Mirpur Shaheed Intellectual Memorial is located in Mirpur, Dhaka city of Bangladesh.
-It was built on December 7 to commemorate the intellectuals killed by Al Badr forces.
-The then Prime Minister of Bangladesh Sheikh Mujibur Rahman unveiled the blade of the monastery on December 22.
-Its architect was Mostafa Aaron Kuddus Hilly.
+Mirpur Martyred Intellectuals Memorial is located in Mirpur, Dhaka, the capital of Bangladesh.
+It was built in memory of the intellectuals killed by the Al-Badr forces on December 14, 1971.
+On December 22, 1972, the then Prime Minister of Bangladesh, Sheikh Mujibur Rahman, unveiled the plaque of this monument.
+Its architect was Mostafa Harun Kuddus Hili.

-The Bangabandhu Military Museum is a museum in Vijay Sarani, the capital of Bangladesh.
-The museum was controlled by the Bangladesh Army.
-The museum is equipped with the history, heritage, success patterns of Bangladeshi military forces and a collection of various weapons.
+Bangabandhu Military Museum is a museum located in Bijoy Sarani, Dhaka, the capital of Bangladesh.
+The museum is controlled by the Bangladesh Army.
+The museum is equipped with the history, heritage, achievements of the armed forces of Bangladesh and the collection of various weapons and weapons.

 Teacher-Student Centre of the University of Dhaka is a building on the Dhaka University campus in Shahbagh, Dhaka, Bangladesh.
 The centre was established in 1961 by the Dhaka University by the Division of Public Affairs.